allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 in the enclosing ```ArticleService```, moreover, doing so is referred to as [Anaemic Model Antipattern](https://martinfowler.com/bliki/AnemicDomainModel.html).
 Other domain operations implemented in ```ArticleService```, creating and retrieving an article, depend on external dependencies hidden by the abstraction of ports.
-Ports, from the domain perspective, are only declared as interfaces.
+Just as a quick reminder, outbound ports, from the domain perspective, are only declared as interfaces.

 These dependencies stand for the following underlying operations:
 * persisting and retrieving an article,